jarviscanada/jarvis_data_eng_NarimanAlimuradov/springboot/README.md

 ```

 ![UML Diagram](assets/swagger.png)
-> Our REST API using SwaggerUI.
+> Our REST API shown with the help of SwaggerUI.

 ## Implemenation